kvarak/dnd/docs/_Classes/alchemist.md

 While many "mad bombers" aren't actually mad, it takes a special kind of crazy to devote one's life to studying explosives.
 Most alchemists who specialize in this field are incorrigible pyromaniacs who take great pleasure in burning, blasting, and blowing things up.
 Mad bombers are always working to improve their bombs' effectiveness.

 ### Makeshift Bombs
-At 2nd level, the creation of bombs is so ingrained in your memory that you can do it in an instant.
+The creation of bombs is so ingrained in your memory that you can do it in an instant.
 As long as you have alchemist’s supplies and a component pouch, you can create a makeshift bomb as an ***item action***.
 The bomb does not count against your daily limit of concoctions, only damages a single target on a hit and cannot be modified by any of your discoveries.

 ### Demolition
-At 7th level, you learn to use your bombs to damage and destroy structures.
+You learn to use your bombs to damage and destroy structures.
 You now make your bombs to accept fuses of various lengths.
 As an ***action***, you can set a bomb and light its fuse, which has a duration of your choice between 1 round and 5 minutes.
-Upon detonation, this bomb deals its damage as normal, but also deals double damage to any nonmagical object within 5 feet of it that isn't being worn or carried and also ignores its damage immunities.
+Upon detonation, this bomb deals its damage as normal, but also deals double damage to any nonmagical object within 5 ft of it that isn't being worn or carried and also ignores its damage immunities.
 For rules on objects and their hit points, see pages 246 and 247 of the Dungeon Master's Guide.

 ### Expanding blast
-At 10th level, you have figured out how to make larger casings for your bombs.
+You have figured out how to make larger casings for your bombs.
 The blast radius is now 10 ft.
-Creatures within a 5 foot radius take full damage on a failed save and half on a successful one.
+Creatures within a 5 ft radius take full damage on a failed save and half on a successful one.
 Even though you create the bombs with larger casing, you can remove it at the time of throwing to get a regular radius bomb.

 ### Big bombs
-Beginning at 16th level, you can combine two non makeshift bombs into one.
+You can combine two non makeshift bombs into one.
 Combine damage and effect from both bombs.
 Any saves against the bombs are made at disadvantage.